BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/dynamicTexture.md

 const ctx = myDynamicTexture.getContext();
 ```

-exposing all the possibilities of the HTML5 canvas element.
+exposing all the possibilities of the [HTML5 canvas](https://www.w3schools.com/Tags/ref_canvas.asp) element to give you full control over drawing, transforming, compositing and other pixel manipulation to create or update your dynamic texture in real time.

 ### Drawing Curves